cadia-lvl/samromur-mfa/README.md

 ## Errors handling

 The toolkit contain basic errors handling.
-Indeed, for each steps of the program, there is a corresponding '.log' file, located in the 'log' folder.
+Indeed, for each steps of the program, there is a corresponding '.log' file, located in the 'logs' folder.
 If an error occur during the run, the program will stop and a message will be displayed explaining where the error happened, and will ask to see the corresponding log file.

 ## Output